fadion/Bouncy/README.md

 $product->index();
 ```

 Collection indexes will be added in bulk, which Elasticsearch handles quite fast.
 However, keep in mind that indexing a big collection is an exhaustive process.
-Hitting the sql database and iterating over each row needs time and resources, so try to keep the collection relatively small.
+Hitting the SQL database and iterating over each row needs time and resources, so try to keep the collection relatively small.
 You'll have to experiment with the number of data you can index at a time, depending on your server resources and configuration.

 ## Updating Indexes

-Updating doesn't change much from indexing, except that it's usually more safe, as Elasticsearch reduces the chances of version conflicts.
-It's just a good idea to update the index when it exists, and Bouncy does that automatically.
-When updating, it will check if it exists and will either update or index it.
+Updating is the safe way, in version conflict terms, to reindex an existing document.
+When the model exists and any of it's attributes have changed, it's index will be updated.
+Otherwise, it will be added to the index as if calling the `index()` method.

 Updating a model's index:
 ```php